-This is not the first time that the president has been place on the media (especially on the social media) for his weak understand of the English language.
+This is not the first time that the president has been placed on the media (especially on social media) for his weak understanding of the English language.
 English is the official language of The Gambia.

-Mr Barrow’s highest education is a high school leaving certificate, however there are speculations that his grades were poor.
+Mr. Barrow’s highest education is a high school leaving certificate, however, there are speculations that his grades were poor.
 Claims of the President having qualifications in real estate have also been advance.
-The educational requirement for presidency in The Gambia, is high school certificate with no specific least grade.
+The educational requirement for the presidency in The Gambia is a high school certificate with no specific least grade.

-Following this incident, calls for the use of local languages in the House of Representative have been reiterated.
+Following this incident, calls for the use of local languages in the House of Representatives have been reiterated.

-Senior Political Science lecturer at The University of The Gambia, described the President has lacking the “intellectual pedigree” to govern The Gambia.
+Senior Political Science lecturer at The University of The Gambia, described the President as lacking the “intellectual pedigree” to govern The Gambia.
 The presidency has since then moped against it.

-Amid slow pace of general reforms, there is mounting dissatisfaction among Gambians against the transitional government of Mr. Barrow who is constantly, faced with corruption allegation.
+Amid slow pace of general reforms, there is mounting dissatisfaction among Gambians against the transitional government of Mr. Barrow who is constantly, faced with corruption allegations.

-He has earlier promised to rule for only three (3) years and some Gambian are determine to remove him through protest in December, 2019.
+He has earlier promised to rule for only three (3) years and some Gambian are determined to remove him through a protest in December 2019.